What is childhood Anxiety? Anxiety in children is common. We explore the diagnosis, treatment and how to help a child with anxiety.

 If medication is used, prescribers typically rely on either anti-anxiety medications or anti-depressants.
 Anti-anxiety medications are potent, and although they may begin to work immediately, they should not be relied on for long term relief.
 Anti-depressants may also be helpful in the treatment of Anxiety.
 Patients who are prescribed these medications should be aware that they can take several weeks to begin working and can lead to side effects such as difficulty sleeping, headache or nausea.
 Parents should also ask questions about long-term effects of medication on their child and if research has been done on whatever medications they choose to use.
 Newer medications will not have enough information about long-term side effects.
 Parents should be informed before making a decision.

 Additional support can be found by joining a support group, discussions with a good friend, stress management techniques, meditation, exercise.
 These can be coupled with therapy and medication in order to help strengthen the overall effectiveness of treatment.
-Do parent’s anxiety cause their children to have anxiety.
-This study says yes.

 The National Institute of Mental Health has specific information on Generalized Anxiety Disorder, Panic Disorder and Social Anxiety Disorder.